scottgallant/docs.balsamiq.com/content/desktop/exporting.md

 * * *

-## Exporting mockups to another project
+## Exporting Mockups to Another Project

 You can copy mockups or Symbols across projects by dragging them from one project to another.
 Note that dragging mockups will only copy them, not remove them from the originating project.